-Each Sub-Fund is authorised, in accordance with the investment restrictions and their relevant investment policy, as set out in the Appendix, to use financial derivative instruments for investment purposes as well as efficient portfolio management purposes.
-In addition, each Sub-Fund is entitled to use financial derivative instruments for currency, interest rate or other hedging purposes.
+Each of the Sub-Funds may, in accordance with the investment restrictions and their relevant investment policy, as set out in the Appendix, use financial derivative instruments for investment purposes as well as efficient portfolio management purposes.
+In addition, each of the Sub-Funds may use financial derivative instruments for currency, interest rate or other hedging purposes.
+The extent to which a Sub-Fund is permitted to use financial derivative instruments will be set out in the relevant Appendix.